pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 REQUIREMENTS FOR FIRST VERSION:
+- from internal of home: open first right windows and then left windows (reverse action for closing)
 - window size minimum width 80 cm
 - available depth minimum 11 cm
 - opener for 2 doors max 40KG of weights for each door